- COMMUNITY BUILDING EVENTS

 - COMMUNITY HEALTH INITIATIVES

-Update: We have a building permit and work is underway as of October 5, 2013!
+Update: We have a building permit and work is underway!
 We're making progress, but we still need your help of more tax deductible donations to the effort.
 See below how you can help out.
 Thanks to everyone that has contributed money, resources, and time to get us this far in the stabilization process, and thanks to those that will in the future!

 We’re working to save this great beauty of a historic building owned by Old North Saint Louis Restoration Group from the never relenting effects of gravity, but we need your help!
 This is the newest project of the nearly two decade long Old North St. Louis Historic Preservation Initiative.